naeruru/starboard/README.md

 **dateCutoff:** how old a message can be, in days, and still be tracked by the bot. if you don't want really old messages getting posted, then keep this number low.

 **fetchLimit:** how many messages from the starboard channel will be loaded in memory.
 This lets the script know what messages have already been posted.
-It's recommended to raise this value if you have a high volume server that gets a lot of things posted.
+It's recommended to change this with respect to `dateCutoff` and how big your server is.
 Anything that isn't tracked has the possibility of getting double posted.

 ### Running the Project
 Use `npm install` to download dependencies.
-Finally, you can run the bot from `starboard.js`.
+Finally, you can run the bot with `npm start`.
 I recommend using pm2 for continuous uptime.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.